 Answer: We don’t want children and teens to think that the legalization of cannabis for adults implies that it’s safe for them.
 But by making it illegal for everyone, we are most definitely sending the message that there is no difference in use by adults and children.
 By creating a legal distinction between use by adults and minors, and by investing cannabis tax revenues into sensible education of children and teens, we can make clear that what is a permissible activity for adults is neither safe nor legal for minors.
 And we know that funding of drug prevention education works—the rates of tobacco use among young people has been falling for many years, even though it remains legal for adults.

-Answer: While decriminalization of marijuana is a constructive step away from prohibition, it does not solve most of the problems that legalization would.
+Answer: While decriminalization of cannabis is a constructive step away from prohibition, it does not solve most of the problems that legalization would.
 Decriminalization does not permit the government to regulate the production, labeling, transport, or sale of cannabis.
-The supply chain of marijuana remains an underground economy, and the government loses millions or billions of revenue dollars that could be spent on drug prevention, education and treatment.
-With decriminalization, the continued illegality of the drug trade serves as a price support mechanism for marijuana, which only benefits drug dealers who can charge inflated prices without paying taxes on their income.
+The supply chain of cannabis remains an underground economy, and the government loses millions or billions of revenue dollars that could be spent on drug prevention, education and treatment.
+With decriminalization, the continued illegality of the drug trade serves as a price support mechanism for cannabis, which only benefits drug dealers who can charge inflated prices without paying taxes on their income.
 You can read more about decriminalization here.

 Answer: Nothing has changed.
-Marijuana prohibition began in the 1930s—over the objections of the American Medical Association—based on scare tactics and bad science that suggested that the drug was highly addictive, made users violent, and was fatal in overdose.
+Cannabis prohibition began in the 1930s—over the objections of the American Medical Association—based on scare tactics and bad science that suggested that the drug was highly addictive, made users violent, and was fatal in overdose.
 We now know that none of those assertions are true.
 Cannabis is less addictive than alcohol and tobacco.
 It doesn’t make users violent, and there are no documented cases of fatal cannabis overdose.
-In short, marijuana should never have been illegal for consenting adults.
+In short, cannabis should never have been illegal for consenting adults.

 Answer: Some would say that we shouldn’t make yet another recreational drug legal, but if the harm any drug causes is less than the harm we accept in other legal drugs and activities, then we, as a free society, have no right to prosecute consenting adults from engaging in that behavior.
-However, we do have a responsibility to regulate, tax and educate the public about all potentially unhealthy activities.
-And we must do so with marijuana from the outset.
+However, we do have a responsibility to regulate, tax, and educate the public about all potentially unhealthy activities.
+And we must do so with cannabis from the outset.
 Even experts who oppose cannabis legalization concede that it is less dangerous than other legal drugs.
 Some of those same opponents would make alcohol illegal if they could, despite the miserable failure that Alcohol Prohibition proved to be in the 1920s.
 By the time that social experiment was finally halted in 1933, even many of those who had initially worked to enact Prohibition supported its repeal.

 Answer: Doctors should not promote behaviors that are hazardous to public health.
 It is for this reason that physicians often tell patients to avoid dangerous activities like boxing and to strictly limit or avoid the use of recreational substances like alcohol, tobacco and caffeine.
 But there is a big difference between condoning an unhealthy behavior and seeking to make it legal.
 When doctors see that the prohibition of an activity is hurting more people than it helps, and they have particular knowledge of the true level of risk of that activity, then those physicians have an ethical responsibility to speak out and help society correct its mistake.
 In short, you don’t have to be pro-cannabis to oppose its prohibition.